Maryushi3/ChunithmIO-Lightning-Model/README.md

 3
 ### Air towers

-The air towers are made of 6 photo interrupters and 2 led strips which can be interfaced with an Arduino.
+The air towers are made of 6 photo interrupters and 2 LED strips which can be interfaced with an Arduino.
 See `ChunithmIO` for a firmware example which turns them into a keyboard device.

-In this example, each sensor responds 1:1 to a key, i.e. when covered, the key is pressed, and when uncovered, the key is released.
+In this example, each IR sensor responds 1:1 to a key, i.e. when covered, the key is pressed, and when uncovered, the key is released.
 Going from the bottom to the top the keys are `a`, `b`, `c`, `d`, `e`, `f`.
 Their keycodes are as follows

 ```
 ir1=0x41